Update: United Airlines Holdings Inc. (UAL) stock following data analysis

-Wolfe Research raised the price target for the United Airlines Holdings Inc. (NASDAQ:UAL) stock from “an Underperform” to “a Peer perform”.
-The rating was released on June 18, 2021.
-The research report from Argus has upgraded the stock from Hold to Buy, with a price target set at $66.
-The stock was upgraded by Morgan Stanley, who disclosed in a research note on April 06, 2021, from Underweight to Equal-Weight and set the price objective to $65.
-In their research brief published February 22, 2021, Deutsche Bank analysts upgraded the United Airlines Holdings Inc. stock from Hold to Buy with a price target of $60.
+Argus raised the price target for the United Airlines Holdings Inc. (NASDAQ:UAL) stock from “a Buy” to “a Hold”.
+The rating was released on July 13, 2021.
+The stock was initiated by MKM Partners, who disclosed in a research note on June 10, 2021, to Neutral and set the price objective to $65.
+In their research brief published April 16, 2021, Argus analysts upgraded the United Airlines Holdings Inc. stock from Hold to Buy with a price target of $66.

 5 Stocks Under $10 That Are Poised to Take Off